-Accurate practice valuation requires insight into the veterinary profession, financial expertise, and business intelligence.
+Accurate veterinary practice valuations require insight into the veterinary profession, financial expertise, and business intelligence.
 A professional veterinary appraisal uses sophisticated, industry-standard methodology.

-At Simmons, we not only use the most up-to-date standards for practice appraisal, but we are also continually involved in the further development and refinement of those standards.
+At Simmons, we use the most up-to-date standards for practice appraisal and are continually involved in the further development and refinement of those standards.

-Many veterinary brokers, both large and small, offer a fast, free valuation of your practice.
+Many veterinary practice brokers, whether large and small, offer a fast, free valuation of your practice.
 Unfortunately, an accurate valuation takes the valuable time and experience of an expert.

 The advisors at Simmons take the time to perform a thorough and detailed valuation.
-We focus on the veterinary industry exclusively, and have four decades of experience brokering veterinary practice transitions.
+We exclusively focus on the veterinary industry and have over four decades of experience brokering veterinary practice transitions.
 This level of immersion gives us the perspective necessary to provide accurate and detailed valuations.

 We take pride in our sterling reputation for providing accurate veterinary practice valuations.
 In fact, Simmons has more credentialed business appraisers than any other firm.